puneet4840/DevOps-/1 - Linux/Linux.md

 ![image](https://github.com/user-attachments/assets/3ad8712a-66f1-4ea7-ad9d-da6b067d48f6)

-e.g.
+Commands:

-**1: ls -a**: It list all hidden files and folders.
+1: **ls -a**: It list all hidden files and folders.

-**2: ls -l**: It list all files and folder inside a directory in a long format.
+2: **ls -l**: It list all files and folder inside a directory in a long format.
 It gives all details of files and folders.

+3: **ls -h**: It list all files and folder in human readable size.
+The size of files and folders is written in human readable language like kb, mb and gb.